wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 13 For they were ashamed to let the nations of the earth say unto them,

-14 Lo ! ye, who are the lords and the masters of the mighty deep, have suffered these feeble** Yankees to conquer you.
+14 Lo ! ye, who are the lords and the masters of the mighty deep, have suffered these feeble* Yankees to conquer you.

-* Com.
-Bainbridge.

-** Anacreon Moore, by this time, it is hoped, is sufficiently convinced of the effeminacy of the Americans.
+* Anacreon Moore, by this time, it is hoped, is sufficiently convinced of the effeminacy of the Americans.

 [81]